ahmadiehsan/personal_docs/docs/software/system_development/version_control/code_review.md

 ### Be Upfront

-- Communicate proactively if you can’t review code promptly.
+- Communicate proactively if you can't review code promptly.
 - Set clear expectations to avoid frustration and bottlenecks.

 ## Continuous Improvement